mohrbp/Obsidian-Template-Notebook/04 Resources/Notebook/Notebook Dev/notebook/2024-01-14-MLK weekend Dev.md

 # Tasks
-- [ ] Add a Home Button or Hot Key - so annoying
+- [x] Add a Home Button or Hot Key - so annoying -> just use quick switch to 01 or Home ✅ 2024-01-31
 - [x] Sync Via GitHub and Continue Dev on Macbook ⏳ 2024-01-14 ✅ 2024-01-14
 - [x] Update Projects ✅ 2024-01-22
 - [x] Collect utility scripts ✅ 2024-01-17